 Estate Planning for Minor Children

-Serving Families and Individuals throughout Simi Valley, California and the Surrounding Areas
+Serving Families and Individuals throughout Westlake Village, California and the Surrounding Areas

 Do you have young children?
 If yes, while you may have other concerns about your estate planning, they’re the main reason you’re here.
 So, what arrangements have you made for their care should something happen to you and their other parent?